hyperledger/indy-hipe/text/anoncreds-protocol/README.md

 The described protocol supports anonymous credentials given to multiple holders  by various issuers, which are presented to various relying parties.

 Various types of anonymous credentials can be supported.
-In this section, the combination of CL-based credentials~\cite{CamenischL02} and pairing-based revocation~\cite{CamenischKS09} is described.
+In this section, the combination of [CL-based credentials](https://groups.csail.mit.edu/cis/pubs/lysyanskaya/cl02b.pdf) and [pairing-based revocation](https://eprint.iacr.org/2008/539.pdf) is described.

 The simplest credential lifecycle with one credential, single issuer, holder, and verifier is as follows:
 \begin{enumerate}